 The Board is recommending electing five persons to the Board.
-Each of our directors is elected each year at the annual general meeting and holds office until the next annual general meeting, unless that director resigns or until that director sooner ceases to hold office.
+Each of our directors is elected each year at the annual general meeting and holds office until the next annual general meeting, unless that director resigns or ceases to hold office before then.
 For further information on each nominee, see the section on page 9 entitled "Election of Directors".